-At December 31, 2014, the Company's shareholders' equity stood at \$748.4 million, down 1% from \$756.8 million at the beginning of the year.
-The decrease reflected unfavorable foreign currency translation effects of \$26.9 million, which primarily reflect the effect of the stronger U.S. dollar versus most currencies in 2014, which were offset by net income of \$7.9 million, additional paid-in capital of \$8.9 million associated with the Company's share-based compensation expense, \$1.1 million received in connection with common shares issued under the Company's stock option and employee stock purchase plans, and a tax benefit associated with employee stock plan activity of \$0.8 million.
+At December 31, 2015, the Company's shareholders' equity stood at \$802.9 million, up 7% from \$748.4 million at the beginning of the year.
+The increase in 2015 reflects net income of \$80.3 million, additional paid-in capital of \$11.0 million associated with the Company's share-based compensation expense, \$1.8 million received in connection with common shares issued under the Company's stock option and employee stock purchase plans, and a tax benefit associated with employee stock plan activity of \$5.5 million.
+These increases to shareholders' equity were partly offset by unfavorable foreign currency translation effects of \$44.6 million associated with the strengthening of the U.S. dollar versus most other currencies, primarily the Malaysian ringgit, Korean won, Taiwanese dollar and Euro.

-As of December 31, 2014, the Company's sources of available funds were its cash and cash equivalents of \$389.7 million, funds available under its senior secured asset-based revolving credit facility and international credit facilities and cash flow generated from operations.
-As of December 31, 2014, the amount of cash and cash equivalents associated with indefinitely reinvested foreign earnings was \$301 million.
+As of December 31, 2015, the Company's sources of available funds were its cash and cash equivalents of \$349.8 million, funds available under its senior secured asset-based revolving credit facility and international credit facilities and cash flow generated from operations.
+As of December 31, 2015, the amount of cash and cash equivalents associated with indefinitely reinvested foreign earnings was \$206 million.
 These amounts held by foreign subsidiaries are generally subject to U.S. income taxation on repatriation to the United States.
-The Company does not anticipate the need to repatriate funds to the United States to satisfy domestic liquidity needs arising in the ordinary course of business and believes its existing balances of domestic cash and cash equivalents and operating cash flows will be sufficient to meet the Company's domestic cash needs arising in the ordinary course of business for the next twelve months.
+Certain of these amounts are associated with indefinitely reinvested foreign earnings and are subject to U.S. income taxation on repatriation to the United States.
+The Company does not anticipate the need to repatriate funds associated with indefinitely reinvested foreign earnings to the United States to satisfy domestic liquidity needs arising in the ordinary course of business.

+The Company believes its existing balances of domestic cash and cash equivalents, available cash and cash equivalents held by foreign subsidiaries not associated with indefinitely reinvested foreign earnings and operating cash flows will be sufficient to meet the Company's domestic cash needs arising in the ordinary course of business for the next twelve months.
 If available liquidity is not sufficient to meet the Company's operating and debt service obligations as they come due, management would need to pursue alternative arrangements through additional equity or debt financing in order to meet the Company's cash requirements.
 There can be no assurance that any such financing would be available on commercially acceptable terms.